huchlab/sequencing-docker-stacks/README.md

 - `--rm` — Clean up the container when you're done
 - `-p 8888:8888` — Access Jupyter at `http://localhost:8888`
 - `-v "${PWD}":/home/jovyan/work` — Mount your current directory (your data will be in the `work` folder)
-- `quay.io/huchlab/singlecell-notebook:latest` — The container image to use
+- `quay.io/huchlab/singlecell-notebook:2025-11-10` — The container image to use.
+Here, `2025-11-10` is the version of the container.
+  See [Choose Specific Versions](#choose-specific-versions) below for information on selecting specific image versions.

 **After running this command:**